Symbian9/qmapshack-doc-wiki/DeveloperCodingGuideline.md

 * Use the `override` keyword where ever appropriate.
 When using GCC 5.1 and more recent the compiler will throw a warning.
 This is important because it prevents us from producing some nasty bugs.

+* As we use the keyword `override` we do not have to use `virtual`, too.
+This is just redundant and of no real use anyway.

 * Use `const` keyword on methods.
 Best practice is to use right on the spot for every method.
 And remove it the moment the method really alters the object's data.

 * Use `nullptr` for checking pointers against null, avoid using `0` or `NULL` for pointers